NOT YOUR AVERAGE

 WHAT TO EXPECT

 At KineoLab we provide a meaningful, developmentally appropriate curriculum that is sequential and holistic.
 In an enriched environment, our students are engaged mentally, emotionally, physically, and socially.
-Rooted in Laban/Bartenieff Movement Studies, our curriculum is taught by Certified Movement Analysts, and follows the NYC Department of Education Standards for Dance.
+Rooted in Laban/Bartenieff Movement Studies, our curriculum is taught by Certified Movement Analysts, and follows the National Standards for Dance.

 KineoLab acknowledges that we each possess our own movement signature, a combination of movement patterns and choices that are unique to our individual body-mind.
 This understanding forms the basis of our pedagogy.
 It is this signature or personal aesthetic that we nurture and grow at KineoLab opening up a world of potential to our students, not only in dance but also in life.
 Our students can expect more than rote exercises, and just learning teacher-directed steps.
 We understand that what we teach our students stays with them for the rest of their lives, and so we take very seriously the quality of programming that we offer.
 Though we do offer our students their time to shine for family and friends in our year-end student concert, this one event is not the goal of our training, merely a snapshot and a celebration of each student’s progress.